james-jory/segment-personalize-workshop/exercise2/README.md

 ## Part 2 - Create Personalize Solution

-Once our event CSV is finished importing into a user-item interaction dataset, we can create a Personalize Solution.
+Once our interaction CSV is finished importing into a user-item interaction dataset, we can create a Personalize Solution.
 This is where the ML model is created.
 From the Dashboard page for the dataset group we created above, click the "Start" button in the "Create solutions" column.

-> We are skipping the event ingestion step for now and will come back to it in [exercise 4](../exercise4).
+> Note: We are skipping the event ingestion step for now and will come back to it in [exercise 4](../exercise4).

 ![Create Personalize Solution](images/PersonalizeCreateSolution.png)